 Unless you’re a coffee aficionado or a skilled barista, it’s probably a challenge to know the difference between coffee drinks on a cafe menu by name alone.

 Cappuccino doesn’t sound too far off from a macchiato, but while the names may seem to be based on trend only, there’s actually quite a bit of history behind coffee house drinks.
 Some of them even look very similar, but one taste, and you’ll know that a cappuccino is definitely different from a flat white or a macchiato.

+So in a cappuccino vs macchiato vs latte macchiato match up how can you tell which is which.
 The main difference between many of the most popular coffee drinks is the amount of foam, milk, and espresso that each contains.

 Coffee foam is technically made of steamed milk that has been gently whipped to add air into it.
 It’s that frothy layer that can often be found atop gourmet coffees, and it’s what gives many drinks their signature look.
 If you’ve ever seen a cup of cappuccino with a design swirled into it, what you’re actually looking at is foam.

 Just like the type of coffee used to create drinks varies, the type of foam that’s nestled on top isn’t all created equally.

 Microfoam has bubbles so small that they can hardly be seen, which results in a very smooth, velvety mouthfeel.
 Dry foam has many large bubbles that create a less smooth texture and more volume to cover the coffee.

 If you’ve ever heard of anyone ordering a “bone-dry” coffee, it’s dry foam that they’re requesting on top of their drink.
 All foam is made of steamed milk, but the way it is whipped determines its level of smoothness.

 With that in mind, here’s a guide to a few common types of coffee drinks and their differences.